Research in Innovative Learning

 - Elinikäisen ohjauksen tutkimus

-Vocational and professional teacher skills and competences
+Vocational teacher's skills and competences

 Applied, practice-based and multi-methodogical research